TAXIIProject/django-taxii-services/README.rst

 -  Easy - Always a subjective term, but django-taxii-services aims to be easy to use.

-**Please Note** that this library is under rapid development.
 If you see anything you'd like to ask a question on, please open an issue on GitHub or contact the TAXII Team at taxii@mitre.org.

 Using django-taxii-services
 ---------------------------